kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/container.md

 This annotation should be used on the interface that contains factory methods for creating components and connects [external modules](#external-module-factory).
 There can be only one such interface within an application.

+`@KoraApp` can only be applied to an interface.
+Applying it to a class fails compilation.

 `Kora` annotation processors analyze source code in the compilation module where `@KoraApp` is declared, and in modules where [`@KoraSubmodule`](#submodule-factory) is declared.
 Regular project modules without